eqNj/eqN-PD2-Filter/README.md

 ### The 'Medium' filter level has the following changes (after character level 75):

 Gold piles less than 1200 are hidden.
+Gold piles less than 2500 are hidden at level 90+.

-High gold value items stop being indicated at level 75.
+High gold value items stop being indicated.

 Flawless gems no longer notify.
 (Perfect gems still do.)